 “How likely is it you would recommend [product/service] to a friend or colleague?”NPS question

 This method of measuring customer satisfaction works because it’s simple, intuitive, and correlates directly with company revenue.

 As organizations have begun to realize that engaging their workforce should be a fundamental part of their business strategy, however, their attention has shifted to building great employee experiences.
 Rather than part of your portfolio, employees should be thought of as internal customers within your organization.

 This inextricable link between customer and employee experience makes the NPS methodology particularly fitting for measuring engagement.
-The Employee Net Promoter Score, or eNPS, was adapted from NPS to measure employee engagement — and it works in exactly the same way as its customer-focussed counterpart.
+The Employee Net Promoter Score, or eNPS, was adapted from NPS to measure employee engagement—and it works in exactly the same way as its customer-focused counterpart.